jnsebgosselin/gwhat/README.md

 What is WHAT
 ============
 WHAT (Well Hydrograph Analysis Toolbox) is a free, open source, and cross-platform interactive computer program whose main focus is the interpretation of observation well hydrographs, including:
-* the preparation of gapless daily weather time-series (precipitation and air temperature).
+* the preparation of gapless daily weather time-series (precipitation and air temperature) representative of the well locations.
 For this purpose, data from the [Government of Canada website](http://climate.weather.gc.ca/) can be downloaded and automatically formatted.
 Furthermore, missing data can be filled with data from selected neighboring weather stations using a multiple linear regression model;

 * the generation of various publication-quality figures from the weather and water level data;